IgniteUI/igniteui-docfx/en/components/bulletgraph.md

 </div>

 ### Scale
-The scale is visual element that highlights full range of values in the gauge.
-You can customize appearance and shape of the scale and even change if the scale should be inverted (using `isScaleInverted` property) and all labels will be rendered from right-to-left instead of left-to-right.
+The scale is visual element that highlights the full range of values in the gauge.
+You can customize appearance and shape of the scale.
+The scale can also be inverted (using `isScaleInverted` property) and all labels will be rendered from right-to-left instead of left-to-right.

 ```html
 <igx-bullet-graph
     height="80px" width="400px"
     minimumValue=0 value=70 interval=10
     maximumValue=100 targetValue=90
     isScaleInverted=false
     scaleBackgroundBrush="DodgerBlue"
     scaleBackgroundOutline="DarkViolet"